Types of equity release

 Equity release type 2: Home reversion

-A home reversion scheme lets you sell part or all of your home to the equity release provider in return for a tax-free lump sum or regular income.
+A home reversion scheme lets you sell part or all of your home to the equity release provider.
+This is in return for a tax-free lump sum or regular income.

-Your provider will pay below market value for your home – usually between 20% and 60% of its true value – and you retain the right to live there rent-free until you die or move into care permanently.
+Your provider will pay below market value for your home.
+This is usually between 20% and 60% of its true value.
+You keep the right to live there rent-free until you die or move into permanent care.

 When this happens, your home will be sold and you or your estate will receive the value of your share.
 This means you’ll know exactly what percentage of your home’s value will be left to your estate on your death.